mikaelbr/bacon-love/exercises/09_combining_observables_part_ii/problem.md

 One particular interesting multi-Observable combinator is a special case of the `combine` method, namely the `Bacon.combineTemplate` function.
-This function is particularely useful when combining multiple Observables into a single Property that represent some meaningful grouping of the Observables, for instance a Model-object (from MVC). `Bacon.combineTemplate` takes a template-object as an argument, which binds Observables to labels in the
+This function is particularly useful when combining multiple Observables into a single Property that represent some meaningful grouping of the Observables, for instance a Model-object (from MVC). `Bacon.combineTemplate` takes a template-object as an argument, which binds Observables to labels in the